AdobeDocs/campaign-classic-learn.en/help/sending-messages/recurring-deliveries.md

 ---
-title: How to set up recurring and continuous email campaigns
+title: Configure recurring and continuous email campaigns
 description: Learn how to set up a recurring and a continuous delivery and understand the differences between the two approaches.
 feature: Workflows, Campaigns
 kt: 1560